imixs/imixs-office-workflow/src/site/markdown/wopi.md

 LibreOffice Online is available as a Docker image and is developed by [Collabora](https://www.collaboraoffice.com/code/).
 Collabora is the community mainly developing the LibreOffice Online code.
 You can get the collabora docker image from [here](https://hub.docker.com/r/collabora/code).

-General information about the Docker Image from Collabora and an integration guide can be found [here(https://sdk.collaboraonline.com/docs/installation/CODE_Docker_image.html).
+General information about the Docker Image from Collabora can be found in the [Official Integration Guide](https://sdk.collaboraonline.com/docs/installation/CODE_Docker_image.html).

-Setup with Docker-Compose
+## Setup with Docker-Compose

-For test environments Imixs-Documents and Collabora can be setup with Docker-Compose.
-The following example shows a .yaml file inclduing both services:
+For test environments Imixs-Office-Workflow and Collabora can be setup with Docker-Compose.
+The following example shows a .yaml file including both services:

 	version: "3.6"
 	services: